zenaan/quick-fixes-ftfw/keyboard/README-ZenTron.md

  - Punctuation, Tab, Escape and meta keys, are all optimized for programmers and command line use - although this can be quite a personal thing so YMMV.

- - The numeric keypad is right-handed (some needed punctuation is on the LHS) but the FnKey and Navigation layers are symmetrical, which also provides for alternating which hand is used in order to minimize RSI.
+ - The numeric keypad, punctuation, FnKey and Navigation layers are symmetrical, which also provides for alternating which hand is used in order to minimize RSI.